Types

 Patterns:

-• bed exit, nether portal, ender gateway, exiting bed, chorus fruit, ender portal, command, unknown, plugin, dismounted, ender pearl, spectator, spectate, end gateway, chorus, exit bed, gateway, dismount, end portal
+• bed exit, nether portal, ender gateway, exiting bed, consumable effect, ender portal, command, unknown, plugin, dismounted, ender pearl, spectator, spectate, end gateway, exit bed, gateway, dismount, end portal

 Since: 2.2-dev35